gymshark/ios-stack-kit/README.md

 ### Margin

-Applying padding around a stack is made alot easier with UIStackViews `layoutMargins` which takes a UIEdgeInset property.
+Applying padding around a stack is made a lot easier with UIStackViews `layoutMargins` which takes a UIEdgeInset property.
 To use this with your stack you can just chain off the stack again using the `.margin()` function.
 This provides a great way of giving spacing around views without lots of complex layout code.

 ---